Johnmiicheal/Johnmiicheal/README.md

 - 🔭 I’m definitely still working on that app.
-- 🌱 I’m currently learning REACT NATIVE
+- 🌱 I’m currently programming with REACT NATIVE
 - 👯 I’m looking to collaborate on interesting projects.
-- ⚡ Fun fact: Mining on my 1660ti Laptop....Definition of pain
+- ⚡ Fun fact: Definitely not lonely🖤

 <br />